By Wendy Stoltz / Last Modified On March 29, 2023

 Instant Pot Chicken Fried Rice is a simple and delicious way to get dinner on the table with minimal effort.
+It's a quick and easy way to make instant pot fried rice.

 Fragrant jasmine rice, tender chicken, and lots of veggies come together to create a healthy and satisfying meal that the whole family will enjoy.